 Actions taken to remove or ameliorate the negative effects of public policies that serve as barriers to affordable housing such as land use controls, tax policies affecting land, zoning ordinances, building codes, fees and charges, growth limitations, and policies affecting the return on residential investment.
-91.220 (j); 91.320 (j)
+91.220 (j); 91.320 (i)

 Barriers to affordable housing in the State of Hawaii include housing affordability and the lack of resouces necessary to develop and sustain affordable housing.
-HHFDC, HPHA, and DHS-BESSD advocated for increased State funding for affordable housing and homeless shelters/services and improvements.
+The State's HHFDC, HPHA, and DHS-BESSD advocated for increased State funding for affordable housing and homeless shelters/services and improvements.
 See the next section below for amounts allocated by the 2022 State Legislature.

-Other actions taken by HHFDC, HPHA, DHS-BESSD, and the 2022 Legislature include:
+Other actions taken by HHFDC, HPHA, DHS-BESSD and the 2022 Legislature include:

-- require each county of issuer of private activity bonds to submit annual and semi-annual reports to the State Department of Budget and Finance and HHFDC on the status or use of its allocation of private activity bonds; and during the period after June 30, 2022, and before December 31, 2028, require the City to use its allocation of the annual state ceiling only for rental housing projects that are eligible for the low-income housing tax credit; - establish a statewide working group on affordable housing to foster increased inter-agency coordination on housing and zoning issues, raise public awareness of ongoing state and county efforts to reduce barriers to affordable housing development, and propose legislation.
-HHFDC and HPHA are co-chairs of this working group and a report to the Hawaii Legislature is due by the 2023 session; - establish a lapse date for any unencumbered funds appropriated toward the Affordable Home Ownership Revolving Fund, pursuant to Act 227, Session Laws of Hawaii 2021.
-Effective June 29, 2022; - exempt lands set aside by the Governor to HHFDC from classification as public land to DLNR management, provided that the lands are not ceded lands.
-This would allow HHFDC to treat all non-ceded lands under its control in a consistent manner, which would streamline the approval proves and facilitate the delivery of affordable housing on state-owned lands; - appropriate funds to HPHA for the rehabilitation, remodelings, renovation, and repair of housing units; - permit HPHA to develop mixed-income and mixed-financed housing projects on non-ceded lands. - the County of Hawaii continues to: coordinate landlord forums to promote the benefits of rental assistance programs; coordinate with Hawaii County's Real Property Tax Division to inform landlords of the Affordable Rental Housing program; educate the community (including non-English-speaking or Limited English Proficiency persons) on tenant-landlord roles and responsibilities under the Fair Housing Act; provide Fair Housing training; encourage mainstream resourcing to address homelessness; educate communities and solicit support for needed housing programs; promote and assist in expediting the development of affordable housing projects; provide and assist in expediting the development of affordable housing projects; provide housing and program information on website; and assess, amend, and/or streamline entitlement codes and processes. - the County of Kauai continues to explore policy change that will remove barriers to the development of affordbale housing.
-There were no significant actions taken in PY2021. - established the Housing Choice Voucher (HCV) Landlord Incentive program, requiring HPHA to adopt rules without regard to Chapter 91, Hawaii Revised Statutes, to establish specified incentives for landlords who participate in the tenant-based assistance HCV program under Section 8 of the U.S. Housing Act of 1937.
+- require each county of issuer of private activity bonds to submit annual and semi-annual reports to the State's Department of Budget and Finance and HHFDC on the status or use of its allocation of private activity bonds; and during the period after June 30, 2022, and before December 31, 2028, require the City and County of Honolulu to use its allocation of the annual state ceiling only for rental housing projects that are eligible for the low-income housing tax credit; - establish a statewide working group on affordable housing to foster increased inter-agency coordination on housing and zoning issues, raise public awareness of ongoing state and county efforts to reduce barriers to affordable housing development, and propose legislation.
+A report to the Legislature is due by 2023 session; - establish a lapse date for any unencumbered funds appropriated toward the Affordable Home Ownership Revolving Fund, pursuant to Act 227, Session Laws of Hawaii 2021.
+Effective June 29, 2022; - exempt lands set aside by the Governor to HHFDC from classification as public land to Department of Land and Natural Resources management, provided that the lands are not ceded lands.
+This would allow HHFDC to treat all non-ceded lands under its control in a consistent manner, which would streamline the approval proves and facilitate the delivery of affordable housing on state-owned lands; - appropriate funds to HPHA for the rehabilitation, remodelings, renovation, and repair of housing units; - permit HPHA to develop mixed-income and mixed-financed housing projects on non-ceded lands.

+- the County of Hawaii continues to: coordinate landlord forums to promote the benefits of rental assistance programs; coordinate with the County's Real Property Tax Division to inform landlords of the Affordable Rental Housing program; educate the community (including non-English-speaking or Limited English Proficiency persons) on tenant-landlord roles and responsibilities under the Fair Housing Act; provide Fair Housing training; encourage mainstream resourcing to address homelessness; educate communities and solicit support for needed housing programs; promote and assist in expediting the development of affordable housing projects; provide and assist in expediting the development of affordable housing projects; provide housing and program information on website; and assess, amend, and/or streamline entitlement codes and processes. - the County of Kauai continues to explore policy change that will remove barriers to the development of affordbale housing.
+There were no significant actions taken in PY2021.